-Is your teen using flavored tobacco, vapes, or JUUL’s?
+Is your teen using Puff bars, vapes, or JUUL’s?

 There are 15,500 tobacco flavors and counting!
 That’s how many flavored tobacco products are currently accessible to youth, all of which are packaged in deceptive ways.
 Scary, isn’t it?
 You might be wondering, why are youth interested in flavored tobacco?
 We’ve been telling them for years that tobacco is dangerous.
 Youth use flavored tobacco because it tastes like candy, it’s packaged in a way that is not easily recognized, and it is seamless to fill their vape and JUUL devices with these flavors.
 And they may not even know that it has nicotine and can be addicting and harmful.